SamSegura/segurachain/README.md

 It was developed to update Xiropht which is a centralized cryptocurrency, once the stable version is complete.

-<h4>For now be sure to use the current version centralized of Xiropht: https://xiropht.com/</h4>
+<b>For now be sure to use the current version centralized of Xiropht: https://xiropht.com/</b>
-<h4>Official Github of Xiropht current version: https://github.com/XIROPHT</h4>
+<b>Official Github of Xiropht current version: https://github.com/XIROPHT</b>

-<h4>It will also make it possible to further trivialize cryptocurrencies, because this technology is simple to set up,
+<b>It will also make it possible to further trivialize cryptocurrencies, because this technology is simple to set up,
 indirectly this will increase the difficulty for those who wish to create one to distinguish from the moment when users in general will understand that it is simple.
 When a product, a task to be accomplished becomes simple, the final value of this one generally becomes much lower over time.
-Which should allow users to be more vigilant.</h4>
+Which should allow users to be more vigilant.</b>

 Please read the whitepaper document, the document is available in french only and at the moment 2 parts of the whitepaper who explain some important process are not written into this one.